 Annual Meetings and Summits

-The major structures for facilitating the interaction of apostles with one another are the Annual Member Meeting and Regional Apostolic Summits held throughout the United States and various nations.
+The major structures for facilitating the interaction of apostles with one another are the Annual Congress and Regional or International Apostolic Summits in the nations.

-During the two day meeting, ICAL Members speak on current topics pertaining to the global apostolic movement.
+The Annual Congress is held during one week in the fall in Dallas, Texas.
+See Events page.
+During the gathering, ICAL Members speak on current topics pertaining to the global apostolic movement, discipling nations, city and nation transformation, and current issues.
 The format includes a mix of general sessions and forums, special presentations, praise and worship, and prophetic prayer.
 Breaks and meal times are provided for networking and fellowship.
+Attendees have access to the speakers - making the ICAL Congress one of the most unique training conferences in the world.

-ICAL is a professional society, therefore, only members are invited to speak or participate on panels in the annual meeting.
+ICAL is a professional society, therefore, only members are invited to speak or participate on panels in the annual congress meetings.

-There is no limit to the number of non-members a member can invite as long as they fit the above criteria for attendance.
-Members and guests will pay a registration fee (outlined in the Annual Meeting details).
+There is no limit to the number of non-members a member can invite.
+Members and guests all pay a registration fee.

 Regional and International Summits

-The Convening Apostle and Ambassador Apostles travel to various nations and hold meetings of with regional apostles and emerging apostles.
+For those nations not represented by a Convenor, ICAL has many Ambassadorial Apostles who travel to various nations and hold invitation-only meetings for regional apostles with whom they have formed relationships.
 This invariably brings together apostles who have much in common, but who have not previously been able to connect with each other.
-As a result, several apostolic coalitions have been formed and the strength of the international apostolic movement has been greatly increased.
+As a result, many apostolic coalitions have been formed and the strength of the international apostolic movement has been greatly increased.
 All current members of ICAL are invited to attend any national or international meetings.

 How ICAL is Administered